sassoftware/viya4-monitoring-kubernetes/logging/Log_Retention.md

 **Note:** This procedure adjusts only the size of the existing PVCs and does not change the PVC specification included in the statefulSet definition.
-If you scale up the statefulSet to increase the number of Elasticsearch data nodes beyond the existing three pods, the new pods are linked to PVCs using the original size.
+If you scale up the statefulSet to increase the number of OpenSearch nodes beyond the existing three pods, the new pods are linked to PVCs using the original size.
 At that point, you must repeat this procedure to increase the size of the PVCs linked to the new pod.